-Growing up, I remember eating these exact stuffed peppers at least once a month.
-Although back then, we only used green peppers.
+Growing up, I remember eating these exact stuffed peppers with ground beef and rice at least once a month.
+Although back then, my mom only used green peppers.
 I assume that the cost of red, orange, and yellow peppers were too expensive for our families budget that or this is the way my mom’s mom aka my grandma made it and my mom never steered from the recipe.
-I don’t think my mom started making the tri-color variety until I was in high school and much more knowledgeable about food.
+I don’t think my mom started making the tri-color variety until I was in high school.

 This is one of those recipes that I make a few times each year.
 It’s a tried and true recipe that goes into my cooking rotation; although my cooking rotation is not like the average persons rotation since I practically cook a new recipe every night!
 That’s not a lie–even when I have company over I almost always try a new recipe.
 We do not get bored with dinner in our home!